If you’re selling a $1 million house, you can save on realtor fees by negotiating commission rates directly or opting for a low-commission realtor.

 How agents justify their commission

 What’s the value of hiring a real estate agent and parting with a portion of your home sale proceeds?
-There are several benefits of working with an agent, especially when trying to sell a high-end home.
+There are several benefits of working with an agent, especially considering the challenges of selling a high-end home.

 Limited buyer pool